alphagov/government-service-design-manual/service-manual/operations/uptime-and-availability.md

 # Not just on or off

 It is important to build services that wherever possible can be turned off (or fail) gracefully.
-The only states for a service should not be on or off.
+The possible states for a service should not be limited to on or off.
 Individual components could be designed to fall back to minimal functions.
-A read only mode could be introduced where information can be looked at but not changed.
-If your service is relient on a third party service it could queue information for later processing if that service is unavailable.
+A read-only mode could be introduced where information can be looked at but not changed.
+If your service is reliant on a third-party service, it could queue information for later processing if that service were to become unavailable.

 Remeber to build in redundancy and avoid single points of failure.
-You can avoid the problem of a web server failing by having more than one and load balancing between them, or minimise disruption if a database crashes by using database systems which spread data and queries across a cluster.
+You can avoid the problem of a web server failing by having more than one and load-balancing between them, or minimise disruption if a database crashes by using database systems which spread data and queries across a cluster.